Hugh1996/Staffies4U-PP1/README.md

 Enter form image here.

+### Footer

+- The footer provides the user links to access the organisations social media on Facebook, Youtube, Instagram and Twitter.

+- It also provides the user with contact details for the organisation should they wish to inquire directly.

 ### Features left to implement

 - The addition of a second page to show the user previously successful adoption stories, consisting of a photo gallery and brief summary which the user can browse through.